-While the Texas Monthy article listed the BBQ joints are in no particular order, we've decided to take things into our own BBQ-sauce drenched hands and rank our favorites.
+For BBQ lovers everywhere, we've decided to take things into our own BBQ-sauce drenched hands and rank our favorite BBQ joints in Texas.

 10. Blood Bros.
 BBQ